-In your first year, all students take the same coursework: the foundational courses that prepare you for the practice of law.
+In your first year, all students take the same coursework: the foundational courses that prepare you for the practice of law and a leadership and professional development.

-In your second and third years, two courses are required: the upper-level Advanced Writing & Practice course in your second year, and a course in Professional Responsibility, which must be taken before you graduate.
+In your second and third years, two courses are required: an upper-level writing course in your second year, and a course in professional ethics, which must be taken before you graduate.

 Apart from these courses, you have the opportunity to choose the path of your legal education.
 It’s important, therefore, to get advice from a variety of sources so that you can plan your course schedule to achieve your individual goals at William & Mary.
 Our faculty welcomes questions on which of our many electives might best align with your interests.
 You can see the elective courses here.
 Note that the course numbers accompanying each course are for administrative purposes and do not indicate the order you should take the courses in or the difficulty of one course relative to another.